Inside: 10 books written by Latinx authors to read this summer. A Spanish teacher summer reading list in both Spanish and English.

 The Poet X

-This book written by Elizabeth Acevedo is in poetry and prose style.
+Finally, this book written by Elizabeth Acevedo is in poetry and prose style.
 Honestly, I have never considered myself a fan of poetry, but that is probably because I was forced to read old, dead white man poetry.
 This flowing and modern style reads effortlessly.
 I read the version in English, which actually has a lot of Spanish, written from the perspective of an Afro-Dominican teen.
 There is also LGBTQ representation as well.
 I just found that there is now a version in Spanish, and I plan to read it as well.

 Latinx Non-Fiction